Wanted: Weapons of Fate

 Wanted: Weapons of Fate is a third-person shooter video game, first developed and published by I-play in 2008, before being developed by Grin and published by Warner Bros.
-Interactive and distributed by Universal Studios in 2009, based on the film of the same name.
-It was released for mobile phones, Microsoft Windows, PlayStation 3 and Xbox 360.
+Interactive and distributed by Universal Studios in 2009.
+The game is based on the film of the same name, to which it serves as a sequel.
+It was released for mobile phones, Microsoft Windows, PlayStation 3, and Xbox 360.

 Plot

 Set about five hours after the events of the film, Wesley Gibson continues his transformation into a full-fledged assassin and heir to a legacy of a secret fraternity of assassins.
 He continues his quest with a new mission to seek out the French chapter of the Fraternity, hunt down the Immortal, and finally discover the truth about his family.

 The story begins with Wesley having a recurring bad dream that ends the same way: with a mysterious killer that murders Wesley's mother.
 He wakes to find that his apartment has been breached by a squadron of SWAT-like soldiers.
 They ransack Wesley's apartment and finally come upon a picture of his mother, Alyse.
 Breaking it, they find a decoded kill order in its frame.
 After hunting down these intruders, Wesley confronts Araña (Spanish for "Spider"), an assassin sent by the Barcelona Fraternity.

 Pekwarsky (the Fraternity's master bullet-maker) arrives, manages to drive Araña off, and notifies Wesley that he's the #1 target on the Fraternity's black list.
 He also tells him that it will dispatch its minions to the recently ravaged Chicago Fraternity in order to collect the Loom of Fate.

 Wesley uses this tip to make a return visit to the wreckage of the Chicago chapter house, the place he destroyed in the movie.
 Inside, he confronts the Russian, who notices that Fox's body is gone, and kills him.
 On his arm, he notices a binary code and severs it for further inspection.
 Pekwarsky tells him that the Russian was one of the Guardians sent to collect the Loom.
 Three of these are sent from various Fraternities and their codes reveal the place where they intend to move the Loom.
 He also informs Wesley that he is meeting a buyer by the name of Brummel who ordered a crate of bullets with Wesley's name on it.

 Wesley tags along and kills Brummel, taking his piece of the code as well.
 However, Wesley notices that Pekwarsky is holding something back - Pekwarsky's really after the kill order that was taken at the beginning of the game.
 Wesley then gains the Killer suit and the Nightshade pistol.
 Along the way, Wesley kills Araña and takes her code as well.
 He then descends into the crypt and finds his father's mummified body.
 He takes the Fire Eater guns placed in his hands and promises him that he'll take care of the Immortal.